Soccer-Iranian women attend first soccer match in 40 years

 FIFA President Gianni Infantino has urged Iranian authorities to open up stadiums to women for all games, not just World Cup qualifiers.

-The sport's governing body has sent officials to Tehran to monitor access for women at the match and said it will continue to press for their inclusion.
+The sport's global governing body sent officials to Tehran to monitor access for women at the match and said it will continue to press for their inclusion.

 "FIFA's stance on the access of women to the stadiums in Iran has been firm and clear: women have to be allowed into football stadiums in Iran.
-For all football matches," it said in a statement.
+For all football matches," FIFA had said in a statement.

 "Further details on the next steps to be implemented to ensure the future access of women to the stadiums in Iran will follow once we have performed a thorough assessment of Thursday's match based on the input provided by the FIFA delegation that is present in Tehran."

-(Reporting by Simon Evans; Additional reporting by Babak Dehghanpisheh in Geneva; Editing by Catherine Evans)
+(Reporting by Simon Evans; Additional reporting by Babak Dehghanpisheh in Geneva; Editing by Catherine Evans and Ken Ferris)

 ((simon.evans@thomsonreuters.com;))